Baka-14/MindGraph-Hackathon/README.md

     streamlit run app.py

  That should lead you to the website

->Note: Team that commits last to the repo will be called to make the first presentation

 **TL;DR**
 1. Prepare unified student profiles from the activity data provided